shotover/shotover-proxy/docs/src/transforms.md

     #         filter: Read
     #     - NullSink

-    # Optional port to for the HTTP chain switcher API to listen on
+    # The port that the HTTP API will listen on.
+    # When this field is not provided the HTTP API will not be run.
-    # switch_port: 1234
+    # http_api_port: 1234
+    #
     # Timeout for sending to the sub chain in microseconds
     timeout_micros: 1000
     # The number of message batches that the tee can hold onto in its buffer of messages to send.